 Capital markets are essentially the marketplaces where investors and entrepreneurs meet to decide how much capital can be raised and at what cost.
 The traditional process at play hinders ingenuity with its outdated systems, barriers to entry, and arbitrary codes of conduct; innovation requires freedom.
-Decentralised environments unleash value by freeing the individual from these constraints.
-The ICO, despite its shortcomings, enables innovators and accelerates the transition from centralised institutions of the industrial age to a quickly approaching era of decentralised ledger networks.
+Decentralized environments unleash value by freeing the individual from these constraints.
+The ICO, despite its shortcomings, enables innovators and accelerates the transition from centralized institutions of the industrial age to a quickly approaching era of decentralized ledger networks.

 The original intention of cryptocurrency was to exchange value via the internet without reliance on trust, following the world’s disenchantment with financial systems after 2008’s grand recession.
 But the birth of the ICO inadvertently created a new method of raising capital, a fundamental breakaway from tradition.